-If you require further safety advice, technical information or spare parts, please call Trend Technical Support on 01923 224681 or visit www.trendmachinery.co.uk
+If you require further safety advice, technical information or spare parts, please call our technical support or visit www.trend-uk.com

 SAFETY WARNING:

 Observe the safety regulations in the instruction manual of the power tool to be used.
 Please read the following instructions carefully.
 Failure to do so could lead to serious injury.
 When using electric tools, basic safety precautions, including the following should always be followed to reduce the risk of fire, electric shock and personal injury.
 Also observe any applicable additional safety rules.
 Read the following safety instructions before attempting to operate this product.